Renault's Clio revamp takes "Latin" swing at Fiat

 HARD TIMES

-Renault and Fiat have both hit hard times in Europe, with sales falling even faster than the overall market's 7.3 percent slump so far this year, losing customers to Volkswagen (VOWG_p.DE) and South Korea's Hyundai-Kia (005380.KS).
+Renault and Fiat have both hit hard times in Europe, with sales falling even faster than the overall market's 7.3 percent slump so far this year, losing customers to Volkswagen and South Korea's Hyundai-Kia.

 But if Renault's answer is to invest in a sexier look, Fiat's response has been to hold back on new designs until the market improves.
 That means a few more years of tough sales conditions for its Punto, last overhauled in 2005 and not due for a refit until 2014.